- Practice Finder

 Kate enjoys all parts of farm practice, but has a particular interest in herd health planning, calf rearing and calf health.

-When she’s not working Kate enjoys running, shopping and exploring the countryside with friends.
+When she’s not working Kate enjoys playing hockey, walking her dog Jake and exploring the countryside with her partner, Pete.